Are You Addicted To The Disapproval Of Yourself?

 But please know this.

-You will view your images through the filter of how you feel about yourself.
+You will view your images through the unconscious filter of how you feel about yourself.

 Regardless of your hair, makeup, wardrobe, posing, etc...

-And if you’re addicted to the disapproval of yourself, you’ll struggle to see past your insecurities.
+And if you’re addicted to the disapproval of yourself, you might struggle to see past your insecurities.

-I used to feel a huge responsibility for how my clients viewed themselves.
+As I began to realize this, I felt a huge responsibility to control how my clients viewed themselves.

 My rescuer instinct took over many many times because I couldn’t sit with other people’s discomfort.